ZiyadC/oci-migration/peoplesoft-move-improve/16selective-adoption/adoption.md

 * Create a PUM Connection from one PeopleSoft environment to another

 ### Prerequisites
-- Two PeopleSoft environments up and running.
-One that will be used as a source environment and one that will be used as a target environment.
+- Two PeopleSoft environments should be up and running.
+One that will be used as a source environment which is your PUM and one that will be used as a target environment.
 The source environment must have a newer image version than the target environment.

 ## Task 1: Create PUM Connection